informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 This method simply creates a `FileGameConfiguration` object, typed as a `GameConfiguration` and then sets the attributes of the game to the values returned by calls to the methods of the `GameConfiguration` interface.
-It declares that it may throw the exceptions that may be thrown by the
-constructor of the `FileGameConfiguration` class.
+It declares that it may throw the same exceptions that the constructor of the `FileGameConfiguration` class declares it may throw.

 <!-- inner TOC --><a name="load-command-class"></a>
 ### The `LoadCommand` class